 Schengen Accord – a significant milestone in European history

-It was in the Luxembourg Moselle region, specifically in the wine village of Schengen, that the treaty which bears its name was first signed in June 1985.
+It was in the Luxembourg Moselle region, specifically on the Moselle river in the wine village of Schengen, that the treaty which bears its name was first signed in June 1985.
 The Schengen Accord is one of the most important agreements in European history.
 The treaty provided for the removal of all border controls between 5 European countries together under the name of the Schengen Area.
 The European Museum in Schengen recalls the origin and impact of this agreement on the 26 states that are currently members.